francesco-sodano/AZNames-bicep/README.md

 }
 ```

 ## How to use

-A template sample repository was created to showcase how to use this module, and you will also find an example in the **`/examples`** folder, with the **`example.sub.bicep`** demonstrating how to use this module to facilitate naming resources on Azure.
+A Starter-Pack tool has been created to showcase how to use this module and how to create the required bicep file structure to safely deploy any workload.
+You will find it in the `starter-pack` folder of this repository.

+The starter pack will deploy *TBD - add example of resources deployed and the architecture*

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

+*TBD - prepare the guthub customer temaplte for issues to include additional resoruces*

 ## References

-Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
-It aims to drastically simplify the authoring experience with a cleaner syntax, improved type safety, and better support for modularity and code re-use.
-Bicep is a **transparent abstraction** over ARM and ARM templates, which means anything that can be done in an ARM Template can be done in Bicep (outside of temporary [known limitations](#known-limitations)).
-All resource `types`, `apiVersions`, and `properties` that are valid in an ARM template are equally valid in Bicep on day one (Note: even if Bicep warns that type information is not available for a resource, it can still be deployed).

 - [Azure Best Practices - Resource Naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)
 - [Azure Best Practices - Resource Abbreviations](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)